U.S. Secretary of State Rubio says U.S. and Europe 'belong together' at Munich Security Conference

 In response, TEPCO halted the startup and shut the reactor down again for safety checks and investigation.
 The company has not provided a timetable for when the reactor might resume operation.

-TEPCO emphasised that there has been no abnormal release of radiation and the reactor remains in a stable condition, but the suspension highlights ongoing challenges in bringing nuclear capacity back online in Japan’s highly regulated post-Fukushima environment.
+TEPCO emphasised that there has been no abnormal release of radiation and that the reactor remains in a stable condition, but the suspension highlights ongoing challenges in bringing nuclear capacity back online in Japan’s highly regulated post-Fukushima environment.

 The resumed operation of Kashiwazaki-Kariwa was seen as a significant step in Japan’s efforts to reduce dependence on fossil fuel imports and reintegrate nuclear energy into its power mix.

-However, this early halt may delay those plans and calls for clearer explanations of the cause and potential fixes have begun to emerge from analysts and energy policy observers.
+However, this early halt may delay those plans, and calls for clearer explanations of the cause and potential fixes have begun to emerge from analysts and energy policy observers.

-Start your day informed with AnewZ Morning Brief: here are the top news stories for the 23th of January, covering the latest developments you need to know.
+Start your day informed with AnewZ Morning Brief: here are the top news stories for the 14th of February, covering the latest developments you need to know.

 You can download the AnewZ application from Play Store and the App Store.